TITLE: Facilities Operations Manager

-Under the direction of the Department Director manages the day-to-day operations of grounds and building maintenance activities.
+Under the direction of the Department Director manages the day-to-day operations of custodial, grounds and building maintenance activities.
 Participates in the development, recommendation, and administration of policies, procedures and processes in support of departmental operations.
 Responds to inquiries and requests for service from internal College departments and supervises administrative services paraprofessionals and technical/support staff.
+The Facilities Operations (Fac.
+Ops) Manager also schedules, assigns, reviews, and supervises the work of all employees in Facilities Operations representing a variety of work skills necessary for the maintenance and repair of the PCC’s facilities, buildings, grounds, custodial and equipment; participates in the design, review, and planning of new construction and remodeling projects; and does related work as required.
+May serve as alternate to the Department Director in his/her absence.

 TYPICAL DUTIES AND RESPONSIBILITIES

-Plans, organizes, maintains, and manages the operations and reliability of College facilities and general infrastructure systems.
-Establishes and monitors preventative maintenance processes and programs and facility inspection processes for on-going review of maintenance work by external code enforcement agencies.
+- Plans, organizes, maintains, and manages the operations and reliability of College facilities and general infrastructure systems.
+Establishes and monitors preventative maintenance processes and programs and facility inspection processes for on-going review of maintenance work by agencies having jurisdiction.

-Administers procurement and fiscal management activities associated with building and grounds maintenance activities, which may include: preparing RFIs, RFPs, and ITBs for maintenance related work to acquire trades and professional assistance; monitoring spending on project and cost account basis; recommending and implementing corrective spending plans; reviewing and authorizing purchase orders; administering contracts; obtaining price quotes and bids; purchasing and approving employee purchases; ensuring compliance with college and public purchasing rules; and/or, performing other related activities.
+- Administers procurement and fiscal management activities associated with building and grounds maintenance activities, which may include: RFPs, and contracts for custodial, grounds and maintenance related work to acquire trades and professional assistance; monitoring spending on project and cost account basis; recommending and implementing corrective spending plans; reviewing and authorizing purchase orders; administering contracts; obtaining price quotes and bids; purchasing and approving employee purchases; ensuring compliance with college and public purchasing rules; and/or, performing other related activities.

-Monitors the safety and accessibility of the College and its facilities.
-Serves as the point of contact for the department for ADA compliance issues, accessibility improvement projects, and/or other related issues.
+- Monitors the safety and accessibility of the College and its facilities.
+Serves as the point of contact for the department for code (e.g. ADA, Fire Life Safety) compliance issues, accessibility improvement projects, and/or other code related issues.

-Bachelor's Degree Architecture, Engineering or a related building construction field.
+Bachelor's Degree Facilities Management, Engineering, Architecture, Administration or a related building construction field.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years progressively responsible, professional maintenance experience, including two years of supervisory experience.
+Five years’ progressively responsible, professional custodial, grounds, and/or maintenance experience, including two years of public institution supervisory experience.

 KNOWLEDGE AND SKILLS